FreeCAD/FreeCAD-documentation/wiki/Draft_Edit.md

 ### <img alt="" src=images/Sketcher_NewSketch.svg  style="width   *24px;"> [Sketcher Sketch](Sketcher_NewSketch.md)

 -   Only sketches that contain a single unconstrained line can be edited.
-This does not work properly in FreeCAD version 0.19.
 -   No context menus for this object.

 ## Preferences